Not far from the partly submerged and now abandoned Rummu Prison, there is a small cemetery containing some rather unusual tail fin gravestones.

 Visiting Amari Pilot Cemetery

 The cemetery is situated by the roadside on the outskirts of the village of the same name and about 6km north of Rummu.
-It is easy to find using sat nav but you will definitely need your own transport to reach it as the graveyard is located in the middle of nowhere and getting there by public transport would be tricky and time-consuming.
+If you have your own transport, the graveyard is easy to find using sat nav.

 You don’t need long to look around and in fact, we were so terrorised by a squadron (pun intended) of mosquitos when we visited in May 2018 that, after about ten minutes, we were forced to give up and retreat to the safety of the car.
 Still, it’s an uncommon sight and if you are in the area, it’s worth the short detour.